vindecodex/gitguide/readme.md

 ```

 ***
->If you see some improvements please help by creating a pull request.
+>If you see some that needs improvements please help by creating a pull request.
+I also suggest play git **[here](https://learngitbranching.js.org/)**
 ***